Sienci-Labs/Resources/superlongboard/slb-manual.md

 ## Firmware

-The controller runs grblHAL, which may look similar in name to grbl but it is a completely new approach to CNC control.
+The controller runs **grblHAL**, which may look similar in name to grbl but it is a completely new approach to CNC control.
 Your board will ship with the latest version of firmware already installed, but we'll occasionally release updates for new features, functionality, or bug fixes.
 For more information on this process, go to the <a href="https://resources.sienci.com/view/slb-firmware-flashing/">Firmware Flashing</a> page.

 ## Open Source

 This project has no patents, we make everything available to the public just like much of the rest of Sienci Labs' projects.
-As we start to roll out the SLB/SLB-EXT into production, we'll <a href="https://resources.sienci.com/view/slb-welcome/#open-source">post our source files</a> for firmware tweaks from Core grblHAL, our custom grblHAL plugins, the SuperLongBoard PCB design, enclosure design, and any other relevant manufacturing and sourcing info we can think of.
+As we start to roll out the SLB/SLB-EXT into production, we'll <a href="https://resources.sienci.com/view/slb-welcome/#open-source">post our source files</a> for our custom grblHAL plugins, the SuperLongBoard PCB design, enclosure design, and any other relevant manufacturing and sourcing info we can think of.
 We'll also make sure we're clear on the licenses for use.

 ## Wiring